10 Top Things To Do in Dawson City Yukon

 The Top of the World Highway is partially gravel and partially paved.
 There are many steep drop-offs without guardrails.
 So drive carefully.
 From Tok in Alaska to Dawson City, driving time is about 5 hours.
 Tok is about 175 miles from Dawson City.
 From Fairbanks to Dawson City is approximately 400 miles.
 You should know that there are no services between Tok and Dawson except in Chicken in Alaska, which is 108 miles from Dawson.

-The top of the World Highway ends on the west side of the Yukon River, directly across from Dawson City.
-A free ferry called the George Black ferry takes cars and people across the river from mid-May through October.
-It’s weather depending.
+The World Highway’s top ends on the Yukon River’s west side, directly across from Dawson City.
+A free ferry called the George Black ferry takes cars and people across the river from mid-May through October, weather-dependent.
 The ferry crossing takes about 10-15 minutes, and you enter Dawson City.

 Where Can You Stay When Visiting Dawson City?